 Your installer should have fitted a CO alarm in the same room as the appliance.
 If the alarm sounds unexpectedly, follow the instructions given in section "Warning Notes" under "Fumes".

 Controls Layout

-The diagram below shows the position of the two air controls, these controls need to be operated correctly to control the combustion rate of the stove.
+The diagram below shows the position of the air control, this control needs to be operated correctly to control the combustion rate of the stove.